-Schedule I (Financial Information - Small Plan) - is required for all pension benefit plans and welfare benefit plans filing as "small plans," except for certain pension plans and arrangements described in 29 CFR 2520.104-44(b)(2) and Limited Pension Plan Reporting on page 9.
-For additional information, see the Schedule I instructions.
+Schedule I (Financial Information - Small Plan) - is required for all pension benefit plans and welfare benefit plans filing as "small plans," except for certain pension plans and

 Schedule A (Insurance Information) - is required if any benefits under an employee benefit plan are provided by an insurance company, insurance service or other similar organization (such as Blue Cross, Blue Shield, or a health maintenance organization).
 This includes investment contracts with insurance companies, such as guaranteed investment contracts and pooled separate accounts.
 For additional information, see the Schedule A instructions.